dzsquared/query-editor-boost/README.md

 ## Installation
-The current release is available to [download as a .vsix file](https://github.com/dzsquared/query-editor-boost/releases/download/0.3.0/query-editor-boost-0.3.0.vsix) and can be installed by opening the command palette (`ctrl/command+shift+p`) and selecting `Extensions: Install from VSIX...`
+The current release is available to [download as a .vsix file](https://github.com/dzsquared/query-editor-boost/releases/download/0.4.0/query-editor-boost-0.4.0.vsix) and can be installed by opening the command palette (`ctrl/command+shift+p`) and selecting `Extensions: Install from VSIX...`

 ### Setup: New Query Template
 Edit the setting for "New Query Template" by creating a new query template in the editor and running the command "QE Boost: Set New Query Template".
 This setting includes the line and character of the cursor position such that the new query window can place the cursor at the beginning, middle, or end of the template.
 The new query template settings can also be updated directly in the Azure Data Studio settings.

-### Uninstalling?
-I'm sad to see you go, but before you uninstall I recommended running the command "QE Boost: Reset Dashboard Shortcuts".
-This will re-add the original *New Query* button to the server and database dashboards.

 ## Extension Settings